Tigers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have gone 17-13 in games they were listed as the moneyline favorite (winning 56.7% of those games).
+- The Tigers have won 58.1% of the games this season when they were favored on the moneyline (18-13).

-- The Tigers have covered only 36.4% of their games this season, going 4-7-0 against the spread.
+- The Tigers have put together a 4-7-0 record ATS this season (covering just 36.4% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!